unioslo/harborapi/docs/usage/sync-client.md

 # Sync Client

-When using the non-async client `HarborClient`, all methods are invoked identically to methods on `HarborAsyncClient`, except the `await` keyword in front of the method call is omitted.
+When using the non-async client [`HarborClient`][harborapi.HarborClient], all methods are invoked identically to methods on [`HarborAsyncClient`][harborapi.client.HarborAsyncClient], except the `await` keyword in front of the method call is omitted.

 ### Example